ramtinak/InstagramApiSharp/README.md

 Supports almost every features that Instagram app has!

 -----
-# This project is not maintained anymore. [#233](https://github.com/ramtinak/InstagramApiSharp/issues/233)
+# Public project is not maintained anymore. [#233](https://github.com/ramtinak/InstagramApiSharp/issues/233)
+# Project will continue to support with subscriptions as an Private project [#243](https://github.com/ramtinak/InstagramApiSharp/issues/243) and check [#244](https://github.com/ramtinak/InstagramApiSharp/issues/244) for changelogs.

 -----
 | Target | Branch | Version | Download link | Total downloads |
 | ------ | ------ | ------ | ------ | ------ |